Mirantis/virtlet/docs/networking.md

 1. On `RunPodSandBox` request Virtlet requests `tapmanager` process to set up the networking for the VM by sending it a command over its Unix domain socket
-2. `tapmanager` sets up the network according to the above diagram (see below for more details)
+1. `tapmanager` sets up the network according to the above diagram (see below for more details)
+1. `tapmanager` returns to Virtlet prepared network configuration which is then added to Cloud-Init data source
-3. When the VM is started, Virtlet wraps the emulator using `vmwrapper` program which it passes `VIRTLET_NET_KEY` environment variable containing the key the was used by `tapmanager` to set up the network.
+1. When the VM is started, Virtlet wraps the emulator using `vmwrapper` program which it passes `VIRTLET_NET_KEY` environment variable containing the key the was used by `tapmanager` to set up the network.
-4. `vmwrapper` uses the key to ask `tapmanager` to send it the file descriptor for the tap interface over `tapmanager`'s Unix domain socket.
+1. `vmwrapper` uses the key to ask `tapmanager` to send it the file descriptor for the tap interface over `tapmanager`'s Unix domain socket.
 It then extends emulator command line arguments to make it use the tap device and then `exec`s the emulator.
-5. Upon `StopPodSandbox`, Virtlet requests `tapmanager` to tear down the VM network.
+1. Upon `StopPodSandbox`, Virtlet requests `tapmanager` to tear down the VM network.

 The rationale for having separate `tapmanager` process is